 - 4. Avoid the following when wearing the uniform: - a.
 The use of excessive cosmetics, elaborate hair styles, chewing gum, or colored nail polish.
 Clear nail polish only. - b.
 Artificial or acrylic nails. - c.
 Smoking and the odor of smoke. - d.
 Perfume, shaving lotions, and strongly scented hair spray. - e.
 The uniform should be unwrinkled. - 5.
 General appearance and manners when in uniform: - a.
 Shoes and uniform shall be clean and in good repair at all times. - b.
 Skirt length shall be at least to the knee. - c.
 Hair should be neatly restrained.
 No decorative hair accessories allowed. - d.
 Faces must be cleanly shaven.
 Beards are acceptable if neatly groomed. - e.
 Nails shall not extend past the end of the fingers. - f.
 No jewelry shall be worn with the uniform except a wedding band and watch. - g.
 Body and hair shall be clean and without offensive odor. - h.
 No tattoos visible (must be covered) while in clinical uniform. - i.
+No piercings are allowed.
+If student has a piercing, a clear or flesh colored plug should be worn. - j.
 Good dental hygiene. - 6.
 When to wear the uniform: - a.
 Uniforms are to be worn for clinical assignment only or as directed by the instructor. - b.
 Students reporting for an experience other than clinical assignment periods shall wear the alternate uniform with their name badge and hair restrained as in #5c. - c.
 The uniform & alternate uniform can be worn only under approved auspices of the Dalton State Nursing Department.
 If students volunteer their services and wish to wear either uniform, prior permission must be obtained from the Nursing Department Chair.